SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Introduction

 \section{Introduction}

-Detecting small unmanned aerial vehicles (drones) in real time is critical for airspace security, yet conventional RGB-based detectors struggle under low-light, high-dynamic-range, and cluttered-sky conditions~\citep{fred}.
+Detecting small unmanned aerial vehicles (drones) at low latency is critical for airspace security, yet conventional RGB-based detectors struggle under low-light, high-dynamic-range, and cluttered-sky conditions~\citep{fred}.
 Event cameras, neuromorphic sensors that asynchronously report per-pixel brightness changes with microsecond latency and $>$120\,dB dynamic range~\citep{lichtsteiner2008128}, are increasingly used for this task~\citep{gallego2020event}.
-Recent benchmarks such as FRED~\citep{fred} demonstrate that dense detectors applied to event-frame representations already achieve strong accuracy (87.68\% mAP@50 with YOLOv11), validating the information content of the event stream for drone detection.

-However, converting asynchronous events into dense frame-like tensors fundamentally discards the sensor's most distinctive property: \emph{extreme sparsity}.
-On the FRED benchmark, typical event frames occupy less than 1\% of the input voxel grid, yet dense detectors must process all 409{,}600 pixel positions after resizing to 640$\times$640.
-This dense conversion imposes a computational cost disproportionate to the actual information content, undermining the efficiency promise of neuromorphic sensing (Figure~\ref{fig:sparse_vs_dense}).

-This mismatch creates a central opportunity for neuromorphic perception: if computation is tied to event activity rather than image resolution, event-camera systems can scale to higher resolutions and longer deployments without inheriting the full cost profile of dense vision pipelines.
+On the FRED drone benchmark, event input outperforms RGB input by more than 50 AP50 points under the published protocol~\citep{fred}: the event stream carries the signal.

-In the LiDAR domain, sparse 3D convolution backbones such as SECOND~\citep{yan2018second} and detection frameworks including PointPillars~\citep{lang2019pointpillars} and CenterPoint~\citep{yin2021center} have progressively reduced the reliance on dense representations.
-Most recently, VoxelNeXt~\citep{voxelnext2023} demonstrated that point-cloud object detection can be performed entirely through sparse 3D convolutions without constructing any dense bird's-eye-view maps.
-We observe that event-camera voxel grids share a similar sparse structure: both are 3D tensors (temporal bins $\times$ height $\times$ width for events; depth $\times$ height $\times$ width for LiDAR) with low occupancy rates.
-This structural analogy motivates our central hypothesis: \emph{can an object detector process event data natively in the sparse domain, end-to-end, without any dense tensor conversion?}
+Converting that stream into dense frame-like grids, however, discards the sensor's most distinctive property: \emph{extreme sparsity}.
+On FRED, typical event inputs occupy less than 1\% of the voxel lattice, yet dense detectors process all 409{,}600 pixel positions after resizing to $640{\times}640$.
+In the LiDAR domain, sparse 3D convolution backbones such as SECOND~\citep{yan2018second} and frameworks including PointPillars~\citep{lang2019pointpillars} and CenterPoint~\citep{yin2021center} progressively reduced this reliance on dense representations, and VoxelNeXt~\citep{voxelnext2023} showed that point-cloud detection can run entirely through sparse 3D convolutions with no dense bird's-eye-view map.
+Event-camera voxel grids share the same structure, 3D tensors (temporal bins $\times$ height $\times$ width) with low occupancy, which raises our central question: \emph{can an object detector process event data natively in the sparse domain, end-to-end, without constructing a dense spatial feature grid?}